Admissions

 Following the instructions in the electronic application system, arrange for your three letters of recommendation to be submitted electronically.
 It is required by the University that at least one of the recommenders be a faculty member at the last school you attended as a full-time student unless you have been out of school for more than five years.
 Letters of recommendation that can speak first-hand about your research training and course preparation will be most helpful.
 Substitutions for faculty recommendations may include work associates or others who can comment on your potential for graduate work.
 All letters of recommendation must be received by the application deadline.
 Applicants are responsible for notifying references of the deadline.

-Transcripts
+Transcripts (Academic Records)

-For more information about transcripts click here.
+For additional information about transcripts, please click here

 Funding